 Supply Chain Management Lessons From Netflix

 The on-demand media streaming service and binge-watching addiction enablers, Netflix, set their sights on world domination at CES 2016 by expanding their service to over 130 countries.
 They have become so popular that they have achieved the holy grail of marketing when their brand became a verb and a part of the dating scene lexicon.
 Netflix’s popularity stems from quality service, fantastic pricing, and their advertisement policy (which is non-existent).
 When we dive in to understand the inner workings of the company, we see an incredible amount of technology, processes, and effort put in and their success seems self-evident.
 From their controversial HR policy, net-neutrality stance, their move to detach themselves from cutthroat content production houses and content owners, and the topic of this blog ‘ the amazing supply chain management, which is essentially the core pillar of their business.
+An efficient supply chain management can be done only through a comprehensive blockchain consulting services.

 With Netflix’s tried and true system as an analogy let’s look what they do right and how other industries can take away from them.